jkroiss/P3_Erweiterungsmodul_CL/README.md

   - [ ] Anita: intro, dataset preparation, idea of minimal prompting
   - [ ] Julius: literature overview, (part of)? evaluation
   - [ ] Luca: idea of simple and context prompting (aka why minimal prompting was not enough, what is simple/context), (part of) evaluation?, limitations?
+- [ ] Decide on a template of Google Slides
 - [ ] Combine and run through the presentation
+  - [ ] meet at 8pm over Zoom

 ## After presentation
 - [ ] Rerun all three models on the same amount of latest version of data